Our APA Accredited Postdoctoral Fellowship Program

-The Psychology Division in Harbor-UCLA Medical Center’s Department of Psychiatry is in its 31st year of training postdoctoral fellows in clinical psychology, and has designated itself as a postdoctoral training program since 1984.
-The program received its APA accreditation in 1997, and was one of the first three APA-accredited postdoctoral fellowships in the United States.
+The postdoctoral training program began in 1981 and received its APA accreditation in 1997.
+Our fellowship program was one of the first three APA-accredited postdoctoral fellowships in the United States.

-Our postdoctoral fellowship operates in a setting that is rich in the traditions of public service, education, and research.
-Harbor-UCLA Medical Center is a 340-bed general hospital owned and operated by the Los Angeles County Department of Health and Human Services and affiliated with the David Geffen School of Medicine at UCLA.
-Its 300-square mile catchment area runs from Los Angeles International Airport to the ports of Long Beach and Los Angeles and encompasses 17 municipalities, as well as unincorporated areas.
-Its service population of over 2.2 million people is economically, culturally, and ethnically diverse, and the poor and under-served comprise the majority of the medical center’s workload.
+Our APA-Accredited Postdoctoral Fellowship is funded and sponsored by the Los Angeles County Department of Mental Health and operates in a setting that is rich in the traditions of public service, education, and research.
+Harbor-UCLA Medical Center is a publicly funded teaching hospital owned and operated by the Los Angeles County Department of Health Services and affiliated with the David Geffen School of Medicine at UCLA.
+Its service population of over 2 million people is economically, culturally, and ethnically diverse, and the poor and under-served comprise the majority of Harbor-UCLA’s census.

 Harbor-UCLA is a tertiary medical center and Level I trauma center providing emergency and trauma care and a full spectrum of medical and surgical inpatient and ambulatory primary and specialty care.